 In the kitchen and bath areas, there are 120 VAC GFCI receptacles (Figure 9-5), which provide greater protection against inadvertent electrical shocks.
 These specialized GFCI receptacles provide both overload and short-circuit protection for the user.
 The electrical receptacles located in the slide-out are wired through the kitchen GFCI.
 The exterior receptacles are wired through the bathroom GFCI.

-Figure 9-5: GFCI Receptacle

 If an appliance plugged into a slide-out or exterior receptacle is not working, check for a tripped GFCI in the kitchen or bathroom.
 All GFCI-protected receptacles are marked as such, but only one of them might have two pushbuttons on the receptacle (as shown in the picture).
 The upper pushbutton is a "test" button, which can be used to ensure that the GFCI function is working.
 To reset this GFCI breaker, push the lower button (the "reset" button) to restore power to all the GDCI receptacles on this circuit.
 These receptacles protect the user from ground faults between an electrically "hot" wire and ground.
-The GFCI will not reduce the shock hazard if the short is between a neutral and "hot" wire, or two "hotload" wires.
+The GFCI will not reduce the shock hazard if the short is between a neutral and "hot" wire, or two "hot-load" wires.
 The GFCI must be tested at least once a month.
 The 120 VAC electrical system must be ON for the GFCI to be tested.
 To test the GFCI, the reset button must be pushed in fully before starting the test.
 Push the test button; this will cause the reset button to pop out, which means that the protected circuits have been disconnected.
 Push the reset button back in until a "click" is heard-this will reactivate the protected circuit.
 If the GFCI is working properly, the reset button will remain in the "in" position.

-CONVERTER/INVERTER
+CONVERTER/INVERTER:

-A converter/inverter (Figure 9-6) is provided as a standard feature on the Allegro RED 360.
+A converter/inverter (Figure 9-6) is provided as a standard feature on the Allegro RED.
 This converter/inverter provides these three basic functions:

-- 1. Convert 120 VAC power into 12 VDC power when 120 VAC is available.
-The converter will create 12 VDC to charge the house batteries when 120 VAC power is available from shoreline or the generator. - 2.
-Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
-The inverter can create 120 VAC to power the entertainment system (e.g. TVs, Blu-ray player) and optional residential refrigerator when 120 VAC power is not available.
+- Convert 120 VAC power into 12 VDC power when 120 VAC is available.
+The converter will create 12 VDC to charge the house batteries when 120 VAC power is available from shoreline or the generator. - Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
+The inverter can create 120 VAC to power the entertainment system (e.g. TVs) and the refrigerator when 120 VAC power is not available. - Transfer 120 VAC power to the inverter loads (e.g. entertainment system) when 120 VAC power is available.
+The converter/inverter will transfer, or pass, 120 VAC power to its loads when plugged into shoreline or running the generator.